NeuralSec/NeuralSec.github.io/_pages/about.md

 - [The Age](https://www.theage.com.au/technology/csiro-breakthrough-shields-against-sexualised-ai-deepfakes-20250808-p5mlfm.html)
 - [The Sydney Morning Herald](https://www.smh.com.au/technology/csiro-breakthrough-shields-against-sexualised-ai-deepfakes-20250808-p5mlfm.html)

-But as always, do not read too much into the media — read the papers :)
+As always, do not read too much into the media — read the papers :)